-Vegas Injury Attorney Adam Williams Describes Legal Procedure of a Civil Suit for Animal Attack
+Vegas Injury Attorney Zachary D. Clayton Describes Legal Procedure of a Civil Suit for Animal Attack

 If you are attacked by a dog or other animal, you can take some comfort in knowing that you are not alone.